rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 **DEFINITION**
 An inner section is a sub-section, or a sub-set, of its parent section.
-That is, because a section still counts as a set of nodes.

 * `(V subset-of W) := ((v in W) for any (v in V))`
 * `(s subsection-of p) := (s subset-of p)`

+That is, because a section still counts as a set of nodes.
+In addition to that, all content nodes of an inner section are also content nodes of its parent section.

 Note that, the terms "inner section" and "subsection" are therefore synonymous.
 Both terms however are still considered to be independent of any hierarchy.
 That is, because both are defined with regards to two related sections.
 In addition to that, the term "parent section" may still refer to one of multiple different open presequent sections.

 **CLARIFICATION**
 An inner section (or subsection) is a subsequence to all of its parent sections.